kitknox/winode/README.md

 *Warning: This is an unofficial capability that is not officially supported by Linode or Akamai Technologies.
 Use at your own risk*

 **Please do NOT contact Linode support with questions about Windows as it is out of their scope of support at this time.
-Feel free to open an issue here.**
+Feel free to open an issue here, but there is no guarantee of support.**

 # Features